Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 Since the green line representing 425 IOPS does not drop below 1120000 IOPS credits, 425 IOPS is chosen as a safe IOPS baseline to replenish the BurstBalance.
 To calculate the size of the GP2 volume in GB to accommodate for this burst pattern, divide the required IOPS replenishing rate by 3, which is 141.6666 GB.
 The initially configured Volume size of this RDS instance was 500GB.
-Reducing the volume to 141.6666GB, slashes costs by another 71.8%.
+Reducing the volume to 141.6666GB, slashes storage costs by another 71.8%.

-## application optimization
+## Application optimization
 Costs can be further reduced by optimizing the application using the database so that less IOPS are used.
 If the database contains a lot of data, evaluate whether all this data is still necessary.
 Storing fewer data, or using less IOPS give you the opportunity to reduce the GP2 volume so that even more costs can be saved.

-## database logs
+## Database logs

-###### footnotes
-<sup>1</sup>: The Freeable Memory metric is not always accurate, consider using enhanced monitoring's Free Memory metric when The Freeable Memory drops below 15% of the configured memory of the RDS instance or when the Swap Usage metric increases regularly.
+Consider not logging the database logs to cloudwatch to reduce Cloudwatch costs.
+### real-life use case
+Our logs are still sent to cloudwatch, since the cost is minimal compared to compute and storage, and it helps for troubleshooting.

+#Cost savings summary
+compute costs reduced by 58.8% by rightsizing type and instance size. compute costs again reduced by 37% by reserving instances for one year. storage costs reduced by 71.8% by rightsizing the volume while taking BurstBalance into account.
+The compute costs were reduced by approximately 74% and the storage costs were reduced by 71.8%.
+Data transfer and log costs were rather limited, leading to an approximate cost saving of 70%.